 By understanding your customers’ psychology, you attempt to explain and predict their consumer behavior.
 This ultimately helps you tailor relevant and compelling messages, create meaningful experiences, and provide more value to your end-users.

-In essence, psychographics digs into the why behind your customers’ buying decision.
+In essence, psychographics digs into the why behind your customers’ buying decisions.

 Imagine you sell organic skincare products.
 You want to attract more customers through social media ads.
 Now, you need to decide on a message that resonates the most with your potential customers.